 Consultation.
+This is a complicated area.
 If you do not know if you have a good case for adverse possession, are uncertain of the law, or would like your case evaluated, then a consultation would be the appropriate first step.
-Fees are $175 (residential) and $275 (commercial).
+Fees are $225 (residential) and $275 (commercial).
 Consult fees are not credited toward any document work that may follow.

 A/P affidavit method vs. court action.
 The affidavit of adverse possession is a relatively inexpensive creative process designed to avoid the greater cost of title litigation which can easily cost $10,000 to $20,000 - or more if contested.
 We gladly accommodate clients who want to take this approach.
 However, there is a certain level of risk in the affidavit method.
 Although we do our best in the preparation of all legal documents, we are unable to guarantee that an affidavit of adverse possession that we prepare will be “approved” by any particular lender or “accepted” by any future title company.
 Lender policies vary widely.
-Title companies are individually owned and underwritten and have different procedures and policies which change over time.
-A lender or title company may require additional documentation.
-So no ironclad assurances can be made.
-Although the affidavit method has a high rate of success, if absolute certainty is required then the client should take the more expensive route of filing suit in order to obtain a judicial determination of title (i.e., a judgment) from a district court.
+Title companies are individually owned and underwritten and have different procedures and policies which change unpredictably.
+A lender or title company may be hesitant or require additional documentation.
+So no ironclad assurances can be made to the client.
+Although the affidavit method has a high rate of success, particularly over time, if absolute and short-term certainty is required then the client should take the more expensive route of seeking a judicial determination of title (i.e., a lawsuit and a judgment) from a district court.

 Legal limitations.
-We are glad to assist clients who have legitimate cases for adverse possession; however, adverse possession is not an investor strategy or business plan for accumulating real estate, and we will not assist prospective clients who engage in this.
-It is illegal.
+We are glad to assist clients who have legitimate cases for adverse possession; however, adverse possession is not an investor strategy or a business plan for accumulating or flipping real estate, and we will not assist prospective clients who engage in this practice.
+It is illegal and may be subject to criminal prosecution.
 We suggest you read our web article entitled “Adverse Possession in Texas” for details before proceeding.